Policy paper

 - the UK has declared our nuclear deterrent to the defence of the NATO Alliance since 1962, thereby contributing to the ultimate guarantee of collective Euro-Atlantic security

-- 4 Resolution Class submarines operated between 1969 and 1996 and carried the Polaris nuclear missile system
+- 4 Resolution Class submarines operated between 1969 and 1996, carrying the Polaris nuclear missile system

 - The first of the 4 Vanguard Class submarines became operational from 1992.
-They are due to continue serving until the 2030s and; carry the Trident strategic nuclear armed missile system
+They will continue serving into the 2030s and carry the Trident strategic nuclear armed missile system

 - 4 submarines guarantee that one is deployed operationally at any given time